invertase/react-native-firebase/docs/messaging/usage/index.md

 );
 ```

-For iOS specific "data-only" messages, the message must include the approriate APNs headers as well as the `content-available` flag in order to trigger the background handler.
+For iOS specific "data-only" messages, the message must include the appropriate APNs headers as well as the `content-available` flag in order to trigger the background handler.
 For example, if using the Node.js [`firebase-admin`](https://www.npmjs.com/package/firebase-admin) package to send a "data-only" message to an iOS device:

 ```js
 admin.messaging().send({